ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

   * - Small for gestational age at birth
     - GBD LBWSG
     - Need to find definition for SGA and determine percent, need to define overlap with gestational age if relevant
+  * - Pregnancy end type
+    - GBD
+    - Sum of GBD ectopic and abortion and miscarriage rates

 .. list-table:: Outputs from Pregnancy Decision Tree